Cycle double cover: Reducible configurations

 One possible attack on the cycle double cover problem would be to show that there cannot exist a minimum counterexample, by proving that any graph contains a reducible configuration, a subgraph that can be replaced by a smaller subgraph in a way that would preserve the existence or nonexistence of a cycle double cover.
 For instance, if a cubic graph contains a triangle, a Δ-Y transform will replace the triangle by a single vertex; any cycle double cover of the smaller graph can be extended back to a cycle double cover of the original cubic graph.
 Therefore, a minimal counterexample to the cycle double cover conjecture must be a triangle-free graph, ruling out some snarks such as Tietze's graph which contain triangles.
 Through computer searches, it is known that every cycle of length 11 or less in a cubic graph forms a reducible configuration, and therefore that any minimal counterexample to the cycle double cover conjecture must have girth at least 12.

 Unfortunately, it is not possible to prove the cycle double cover conjecture using a finite set of reducible configurations.
 Every reducible configuration contains a cycle, so for every finite set S of reducible configurations there is a number γ such that all configurations in the set contain a cycle of length at most γ.
 However, there exist snarks with arbitrarily high girth, that is, with arbitrarily high bounds on the length of their shortest cycle.
 A snark G with girth greater than γ cannot contain any of the configurations in the set S, so the reductions in S are not strong enough to rule out the possibility that G might be a minimal counterexample.

 Circular embedding conjecture

 If a graph has a cycle double cover, the cycles of the cover can be used to form the 2-cells of a graph embedding onto a two-dimensional cell complex.
 In the case of a cubic graph, this complex always forms a manifold.
 The graph is said to be circularly embedded onto the manifold, in that every face of the embedding is a simple cycle in the graph.
 However, a cycle double cover of a graph with degree greater than three may not correspond to an embedding on a manifold: the cell complex formed by the cycles of the cover may have non-manifold topology at its vertices.
-The circular embedding conjecture or strong embedding conjecture states that every biconnected graph has a circular embedding onto a manifold.
+The circular embedding conjecture or strong embedding conjecture states that every 2-vertex-connected graph has a circular embedding onto a manifold.
 If so, the graph also has a cycle double cover, formed by the faces of the embedding.